Electrification and Energy Policy

-Congress needs to pursue comprehensive energy policies designed to meet the growing need for electricity throughout the U.S. economy, including increased investment in electrical grid expansion and modernization, permitting reforms for energy generation and transmission projects, and increased coordination on major regional projects across multiple jurisdictions.
-The lack of future availability of electricity is hindering the commercial real estate development needed to support industries in a rapidly transforming economy.
+Congress needs to pursue comprehensive energy policies designed to meet electricity demand throughout the U.S. economy, including increased investment in electrical grid expansion and modernization, permitting reforms for energy generation and transmission projects, and increased coordination on major regional projects across multiple jurisdictions.

 Issue